-CoRE aims to showcase how a green recovery can transform our rural towns and villages and make our communities better connected, healthier and improve the standard of living, through a just transition, whilst supporting the creation of long-term sustainable jobs.
+CoRE aims to showcase how a green recovery can transform our rural towns and villages, creating better-connected and healthier communities and improve the standard of living, through a just transition, and supporting the creation of long-term sustainable jobs.

 CoRE's revised project aims and focus